 Georgios recommends the Point-Free swift-snapshot-testing which we also use to test the rendered HTML output from the Swift Package Index, which is open-source if you want to take a look at a practical example of this on a server-side Swift project.

 At first glance, this article from Alex Grebenyuk might appear to be about formatting localisable strings.
 It is, but it's also about his Formatting library, and that solves a problem that I've repeatedly been frustrated by for years.
 What problem?
 You should read the article. 🎉

 Building a tvOS app in SwiftUI

 We hear lots about building iOS apps with SwiftUI, slightly less about building apps on macOS, an occasional post here and there about watchOS, but nothing about SwiftUI on tvOS.
 Here's Daniel Saidi to rectify that with a great post on building a streaming app for the TV.
 Interestingly, he found performance problems with lazy grids, which I've not seen anyone talk about yet.
 I wonder if that's a tvOS specific problem?

 Business and Marketing

-For full disclosure, Mikey sent me a review copy of this book.
+For full disclosure, Aaron sent me over a promo code for this app.

-iOS Developer @ Doximity – Doximity, the medical network used by over 70% of US clinicians, is hiring passionate iOS engineers (remote-friendly!).
+iOS Developer @ Doximity – Doximity, the medical network used by over 70% of US clinicians, is hiring passionate iOS engineers (remote friendly!).
 You'll get to be part of an amazing product team and work on an app that is constantly evolving.
 Use your skills (Swift, MVVM, FRP) to be an integral part of our newly launched telemedicine feature.
-Apply today! – San Francisco CA, or Remote within the US
+Apply today! – Remote within the US, or San Francisco CA